• Home

 Pánfila’s Mission

-To increase scientific knowledge and public awareness of the severe health consequences of domestic violence, most importantly the connection between domestic violence and neurodegenerative disease caused by traumatic brain injury (TBI).
+To increase scientific knowledge and public awareness of the severe health consequences and correlation between domestic violence and chronic traumatic encephalopathy caused by cumulative nonconcussive head impacts and the association between domestic violence and head trauma and traumatic brain injury.

 this-hits-home-bbell